prpole/dissertation/throughput/main.md

 definitively privileged position in the trilogy, which is clearly much more interested in the tension between them.
-While Sax's ultimately carries the day, it is also clear that his perspective is in more danger of being complicit with capitalist exploitation of human and environment alike (by transnational corporations, dubbed the "transnats").
+While Sax's ultimately carries the day, it is also clear that his perspective is in more danger of being complicit with capitalist exploitation of human and environment alike by transnational corporations, dubbed the "transnats."
 Unlike on Earth, where intentional environmental alterations are usually made to better access resources, the pro-transformation argument on Mars is most directly committed to the propagation of a healthy ecosystem.
 In contrast, the anti-transformation argument, which on Earth is framed as promoting a healthy ecosystem, precludes any ecosystem at all in the Martian context.
-The Promethean argument is turned
-upside-down: it is no longer meaningful to speak of protecting nonhuman life from humans when human intervention is necessary for nonhuman life to flourish.
-Where "nature" fits into this argument becomes a very complicated question indeed.
+The Promethean argument is turned inside out: it is no longer meaningful to speak of human technologies dominating nonhuman life when technological intervention is necessary for nonhuman life to flourish.
+Where "nature" fits into this argument becomes a very complicated question indeed, but it is at least as much what the colonists make room for as what they draw from.
+It is just as certainly not subsumed by markets, as "growth" has reverted to its original meaning, referring to bacteria instead of GDP.

 Taken up and brought back to Earth, these questions force us to reconsider what a "green" technology might look like, and how it might be defined.
 Thus far, technologies dubbed "green" minimize impact, defined as "environmentally friendly" in the degree to which they limit their transformation of the environment around them.
-And when a healthy global ecology exists, limiting transformation is indeed coextensive with promoting nonhuman life.
-One would be hard pressed to find someone willing to describe the Earth's global ecology "healthy" in 2016, however.
-The dead planet is a particularly useful figure for the dying planet---not only as a cautionary tale, but also as a space to think through our approach to the parts we have already killed.
+And rightly so when a healthy global ecology exists, as under these conditions limiting transformation is indeed coextensive with promoting nonhuman life.
+One would be hard pressed to find reputable ecologists willing to describe the Earth's global ecology as "healthy" in 2016, however, so some sort of additional consideration is called for.
+The dead planet is a particularly useful figure on a dying planet for this reason---not only as a cautionary tale, but also as a space to think through our approach to the parts we have already killed.

-***

 If we grant that there is nothing theoretically impossible about a technology that is both transformative and proponent of a more robust ecosystem, we might start considering whether a "positive" green technology, one that makes changes for the better in addition to limiting changes for the worse, can and should be pursued on Earth.
-It would not be a matter of "improving on nature" (another charge yoked to Prometheanism), but of creating the conditions in which unimproved nature can best flourish.
-Robinson invites us to consider how his insights would play out on earth: time and again in his terraformation novels, his extraterrestrial expats arrive on "Terra," only to realize that Terra itself has come to need terraformation.
+It would not be a matter of "improving on nature" (another charge sometimes leveled at technology instead of Prometheanism), but of creating the conditions in which "unimproved" nature can best flourish.

+Robinson invites us to consider this time and again in his terraformation novels, as his extraterrestrial expats arrive on Terra only to realize that Terra itself has come to need terraformation.
 Indeed, *Aurora*, written two decades later, can almost be read as a response to potential misappropriations of the Mars Trilogy that would cite terraformation as an alternative to taking care of the Earth.
-The novel chastises expansionist views (like Sax's, perhaps) that take the fantasy of going somewhere else as permission to forget about the planet of one's origin, to which he repeatedly suggests one is inextricably bound.
+The novel chastises expansionist views that would take the fantasy of going somewhere else as permission to forget about the planet of one's origin, to which he repeatedly suggests one is inextricably bound.
 In several cases (*2312*, *Aurora*) Robinson's terraformers participate in some form of large-scale ecological restoration on Earth combined with the differently challenging, intellectual work of adapting their ecological consciousness.
-These projects do not always result in a perfect reconstruction of some Edenic, pre-human state; the flooded landscapes that host them make this impossible.
-Nevertheless these Terran ecological restoration projects look promising, and their promise relies on an ability to deploy the technologies and knowledge developed for terraformation on their home soil---not to mention a version of environmental praxis that combines technological innovation with ecological thinking.
+These projects do not result in a perfect reconstruction of some Edenic, pre-human state; the flooded landscapes that host them make this impossible.
+Nevertheless these Terran ecological restoration projects look promising, and their promise relies on an ability to deploy on their home soil the technologies and knowledge developed for extraterrestrial terraformation---not to mention a version of environmental praxis that combines technological innovation with ecological thinking.

 Among the most notable aspects of this reworked, anti-Promethean vision of technology is the space it creates for the development of an ecotopian